Gahlord/mkfeed/README.md

 The development of such a long code snippet is best done in a text editor.
-The code can then either be copied to a terminal, or saved and executed as a shell script, maybe via chron.
+The code can then either be copied to a terminal, or saved and executed as a shell script.
+The examples are also provided as .command files so they can be edited/run, maybe via chron, on your machine.

 Resources